LightningX VPN Logo

 Step 4.
 Enter the proxy server name or IP address in the address box, and the port number in the Port box.

 Step 5.
 If a password is asked, select the “Proxy server requires password” checkbox and enter the account name and password.
-On Windows 11, if you don’t want certain websites with the proxy, enter the ending of the website address in the exception list (for example, *.contoso.com).
+On Windows 11, if you don’t want certain websites to use the proxy, enter the ending of the website address in the exception list (for example, *.contoso.com).
 For multiple websites, separate them with a semicolon.

 Step 6.
 Select Save.